studiowebux/petitedb/README.md

   - Option to manually commit the data to disk
   - Option to watch local DB File and reload content automatically when its content is modified
+  - Option for In-Memory Only
   - Support Typescript Types: _Data_ (`RecordType`) and _Collections_ (`string`)
 - Ideal for test, offline applications and Proof-of-Concept
+- Support Saving BigInt in JSON file
+- Added `_meta` object for each record (not implemented)
+- Collection data is split into individual files.

 ---